kpatenio/WSL-Documentation/README.md

 > Some developers automatically add an entry to the sources.list and then it is updated like a regular software.
 Google Chrome is one such example.

 ## Installing `nodejs`
 NodeJS can be installed multiple ways, including via package managers like npm (although what version of node you get upon installation depends on the package manager you are using).
-This method assumes we are installing NodeJS via the terminal only.
+This method assumes we are installing NodeJS via `apt` only.

 For the full and official documentation, see [here](https://github.com/nodesource/distributions/blob/master/README.md).